KsePorque/mailing-service-API/README_en.md

 - Start automatic mailing tasks creation (to send emails with message from the mailing) - see steps below <br>

 **Or:** <br>
-- Start docker: docker build mailing_service
+- Start dockers: <br>
+  docker-compose build <br>
+  docker-compose up -d

 ## Automatic tasks creation
 As celery is not working on windows, crawler.py may be used to start automatic tasks creation <br>